 This chart highlights three different phases in the region's recent economic growth.
 Prior to 2011, (phase 1) the region generally experienced higher unemployment rates than the national average compared to the U.S. as a whole, particularly during recessions.
 Between 2011 and 2020 (phase 2) the region has consistently had lower unemployment rates than the rest of the country.
 In 2020 the COVID-19 pandemic triggered an exceptional recession, both in the region and nationwide, which receded much more quickly than prior recessions (phase 3).
 Overall, the region's economy has grown stronger relative to the rest of the U.S, and since 2011 the region has consistently had lower unemployment rates than the rest of the country.
-These recent low unemployment rates are particularly remarkable since they are happening at a time when regional participation in the labor force is increasing, which normally causes unemployment to rise.
-Between 2011 and 2020, the labor force participation rate in the broader economic region grew or remained constant for every age group of workers, whereas in the U.S. as a whole it fell for many age groups.43 Figure 4.26 also highlights the exceptional nature of the recent recession triggered by the COVID-19 pandemic, which receded much more quickly than prior recessions.
-During the prior two recessions in 2002-04 and 2009-14 both the regional and national unemployment rates remained above six percent for several years, whereas they only remained at such high rates for a single year during the most recent 2020 recession.
+These recent low unemployment rates are particularly remarkable since they are happening at a time when regional participation in the labor force is increasing, which normally causes unemployment to rise because more people are actively looking for work, and people who are not looking for work are not counted as "unemployed."
+Between 2011 and 2020, the labor force participation rate in the broader economic region grew or remained constant for every age group of workers, whereas in the U.S. as a whole it fell for many age groups.
+Figure 4.26 also highlights the exceptional nature of the recent recession triggered by the COVID-19 pandemic, which receded much more quickly than prior recessions.
+During the prior two recessions in 2002-04 and 2009-14 both the regional and national unemployment rates remained above 6% for several years, whereas they only remained at such high rates for a single year during the most recent 2020 recession.